dnsimple/dnsimple-node/README.markdown

 This library is currently in beta version, the methods and the implementation should be considered a work-in-progress.
 Changes in the method naming, method signatures, public or internal APIs may happen during the beta period.

+## Requirements

+The dnsimple-node package requires node 6.0.0 or higher.

+You must also have an activated DNSimple account to access the DNSimple API.

 ## Installation

 There are no dependencies to install.